1fourone/frontend/schema.md

 `QUESTION` - contains information about a question
 - `id` - UUID to represent each distinct question (primary key)
 - `prompt` - instructions/prompt for the question (unique)
+- `functionSignature` - the function signature stated in the prompt
 - `difficulty` - number to represent difficulty (0 = easy, 1 = medium, 2 = hard)
 - `topic` - topic a question belongs to
 - `creatorID` - UUID to represent the creator of question (foreign key to `INSTRUCTOR`.`id`)